Dialogue

 OU 1

-Inhambane, in the south of Mozambique, is the place where Vasco da Gama and his crew are said to have arrived more than 500 years ago, baptising it “Land of Good People”.
-Inhambane, which is also the land of Panaibra's father, was and continues to be a "land of good people", although such kindness has not prevented it from becoming a colony and other things that human beings have decided to be towards one another.
-"Memory is rooted in the concrete, in spaces, gestures, images and objects", said Pierre Nora.
-We are interested in thinking about History from that place and from a crossed thinking that overlaps past, present and future.
-We are interested in continuing our research into what Paul Carter called “politics of the ground”: “a new way of stepping that doesn’t flatten the ground, but lets the ground climb the body, determining gestures and movements, in a new social choreography.” — André Braga & Cláudia Figueiredo / Circolando – Central Elétrica com Panaibra Canda
+“Memory is rooted in the concrete, in spaces, gestures, images and objects”.
+We are interested in thinking about History from other perspectives, other voices, other languages and from a crossed thinking that overlaps past, present and future.
+We are interested in continuing our research into what Paul Carter called the “politics of the ground”: “a new way of stepping that doesn't flatten the ground, but lets the ground touch the body, determine gestures, movements, in a new social choreography”.

 premiere